fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "Then why not ask them?"

 "Ask them?"
-A strange amusement sounds in the voice of the Anax of the Underworld.
+A strange amusement sounds in the voice of the Lord of the Underworld.
 "Well, go ahead and try.
 And if they don't answer --- don't take offense.
 Most likely they simply won't notice you... even if you shout at the top of your voice, stamp your feet, and throw stones at them.
 Have you ever seen the Hundred-Handed?"

 "No."